sdevalapurkar/legendary-roomba/README.md

 Center of the servo movement is at 1500 us (90 degrees) and far left and right are at 1000 us (0 degrees) and 2000 us (180 degrees) respectively.

+## Timer Interrupt

+A simple timer interrupt handler with a frequency of 1 KHz (once every mSec).
+The main function displays the elapsed time in minutes, seconds and hundredths of a second MM:SS:HH on an LCD.

 ## Context Switching - RTOS

 A simple program that creates two tasks so that they can context-switch back and forth.
 This can be done voluntarily; when one yields, the other runs.
 Or it can be done (using our timer interrupt handler) so that the tasks switch involuntarily, once every specified time interval.
 This is a rudimentary round-robin scheduler.